libellux/Libellux-Up-and-Running/docs/openvas/README.md

 server@ubuntu:~$ sudo su - gvm
 ```

+### Create source build directory

 Run the command `pwd` and you should be in the `/opt/gvm/` directory.
-Proceed to create the source directory where we will download and build all required packages and set the package configuration path.
+Create the source directory where we will download and build all required packages and set the package configuration path.

 ```
 gvm@ubuntu:~$ mkdir src